-Weatherization Agency personnel who find that an applicant's situation does not meet Crisis eligibility criteria will notify the CAO of the finding.
+In such cases, when the Weatherization Agency personnel find that an applicant's situation may not meet Crisis eligibility criteria or conflicts materially with the referral provided by the CAO, the CAO will be notified immediately of the finding.
 All client appeals will go through the CAO or local LIHEAP Crisis Contractor.